Sylvanas Abilities and Strategy

 escape mechanism.

 Since Haunting Wave travels at a set speed, it can take some time before it reaches the appropriate destination for you to reactivate Haunting Wave and teleport to its location.
-Therefore, you will want to use Haunting Wave proactively (because of the delay) so that you have time to reactivate it to teleport to your intended location, whether trying to escape or situationally catch up to a fleeing opponent.
+Therefore, you will want to use Haunting Wave proactively (because of the delay) so that you have time to reactivate it to teleport to your intended location, whether trying to escape or occasionally catch up to a fleeing opponent.

 It is worth repeating that you should try and use Haunting Wave as a means of mobility, and only if it is absolutely needed, as you are vulnerable without it.
 Although Haunting Wave can be used to chase a Hero, its relatively low speed makes it difficult, although not impossible, to catch up to them.
 Haunting Wave's slow travel speed can sometimes be beneficial, however.
 If you are being chased and cannot cast Haunting Wave over a wall, you can cast Haunting Wave in one direction and then run in another direction.
 This forces your enemy to decide between chasing you or chase Haunting Wave and where you could possibly teleport to.
 If they chase you, teleport away; if they chase your Haunting Wave, keep running.